TheZipCreator/codevolution/note.md

   sub r1, 248
   jmp D
 ```
 This basically alternates between outputting the input (as in `cat`) and then outputting the input minus 248 (which is the same as adding 8, as said previously).
-It gets a much higher fitness than its competitors but it still isn't optimal quite yet.
+It gets a much higher fitness than its competitors but it still isn't optimal quite yet. (eventually it just started skipping over the part where it outputs 1 every other loop cycle, so it became almost optimal)

+I added a term to the fitness function to discourage longer programs.
+It multiplies the previous fitness by 10 (giving it a weight) and removes 1 per every instruction used.
+This seems to work.
+Although it takes a bit to remove instructions.

+I added a bias to removing instructions (now 50% of the time it removes an instruction, and the other 50% of the time it does any of the other things)